 God will place new friendships into your life.
 Of course, it won’t replace the friendships and family relationships from back home, but it will add onto your life in a beautiful way.
 You will adapt to the new culture and learn to love foods, places, and hobbies that you would have never considered before.

-When I was in high school and first visited Los Angeles, I hated it.
-I didn’t like it one tiny bit.
-Ten years later, Los Angeles is more than just an over-populated, glamorous, big city to me.
-It’s become wonderfully familiar, a city that I can’t imagine my life without.
+All these years later, Los Angeles has become wonderfully familiar, a city that I can’t imagine my life without.
 While I miss the Monterey Bay Area and my family dearly, this city is a place where I feel at home and can kick up my feet and relax (except for when I wear my Giants Baseball Cap around town.
 Things get tense here in L.A.)
 All of this to say, this city that I never thought I could live in on my own has become the very place I now call home.
 After college and living for a short time in the beautiful PNW, I made my way back to Los Angeles.
 I made my way back home.
 There are foods that I now can’t live without (did someone say tacos?)
 And, there are people who have impacted my life for the better and made me realize that though I didn’t know it all those years ago, were the very people I needed to become the person that God created me to be.

 Dear friend who moved away from home, I understand that sometimes, uninvited emotions take a seat next to your morning coffee.
 And, know this.
 It’s okay to miss home.
 It’s okay to feel nostalgic about the city you long to return to.
 It’s okay to miss the familiarity of the place that had been apart of your life for so long.
 But, also know this.
 The city you reside in right now is inviting you into something new and beautiful.
 Because, one day, you may have to pack up your bags and leave this new place that you aren’t quite sure about.
 And, it is then, on that day, that you will realize how much this new city has become like an old friend.
 People, sights, sounds, places, foods, and more.
 All of these things are becoming intertwined into your story, and one day, you will look back and realize that the decision to leave home was one of the best you could have made.
 Every city gives us something, a gift, an invitation to settle in and find something extraordinary in its cracks.
 Let yourself miss home, but also let go and allow this new chapter of your story to take shape.